charliepark/fat_fingers/README.md

 Fat Fingers
 ===========

-Oooh, hey.
-It's now a gem!

-Fat Fingers is a gem.
-It gives you an easy, tested method that fixes email typos.
-(When "joe@gmail.com" enters in "joe@gmal.cmo", fix it for him.)
+Fat Fingers is a Ruby gem that gives you an easy, tested method that fixes email typos.

+As an example: A user with the email "joe@gmail.com" accidentally enters in "joe@gmal.cmo".
+Fat Fingers will fix it automatically.

+Fat Fingers is concerned with incorrectly-entered data (email provider names, TLDs), *not* with evaluating whether a particular domain is valid, or whether a particular email address is legitimate.
+(That is, it's focused on fixing the part that comes after the "@" in the email address.)
+It works really well for helping you — and your users — when they accidentally type something in wrong.

 ### How to install it: